Hilbert70/KiteReel/README.md

   - ESP32-c3 mini
   - rotary encoder with button
-  - INA226 current and voltage sensor
+  - INA226 current and voltage sensor, the current measure resistor has to be 0.02 Ohm (SMD 2512 3W)
   - IBT-4 motor driver
   - 128x32 OLED display
+  - 12V mmotor 36gp-3530, 222 RPM, 8mm shaft
+  - for development, a switch to decouple from the main power.

 ## Wiring